timwasson/PHP-Podcast-Creator/README.md

 Download jPlayer (http://jplayer.org/) and put it in /components/player (so the structure should be /components/player/jquery.player.min.js).
 Download tinyMCE (http://www.tinymce.com/) and extract it into /components/tinymce (so the structure should be /components/tinymce/js/tinymce/jquery.tinymce.min.js).

 After that, just load your website and walk through the installation.

+## Coming Soon
+- Individual episode download tracking
+- Abandon the XML file storage for mySQL storage

 ## Notes
 The jPlayer video implementation still needs a little help, so any HTML5 video gurus are welcome to fork this project to work on optimizing this.

-While the original developer used a series of XML files in lieu of a database to store data, I do plan on moving away from this technique and instead store episode data in a mySQL database.
-This will happen in an upcoming release.